• Skip to primary navigation

 Hello Satish, sorry for the very late reply.
 There is little to no way to tell if they are actual sedum seeds until they grow.
 They are incredibly small and black.
 Like little black sand.
 Way smaller than poppy seeds.
 Some are dark brown or even grey.
 I have ordered seeds many times and when I thought I was sure they were sedums they turned out to be weird little flowers or sometimes even just a type of grass.
 You have to grow them and hope for the best. – Love, G.

-74. Ellen Crawley says
+Ellen Crawley

 Thank you very much for a very informative article!
 It is just what I was looking for.